What are nonprofit Best Practices?

 How does The Center make money?

-The Center makes money only when adding value to our members.
-This is accomplished exclusively through our direct Service Offerings, Resource Center and professional programs created to help Nonprofits gain operational competency through applied Best Practices.
+The Center makes money only when value has been added.
+This is accomplished through our direct effort, our Recognized Experts, and professional programs like OpX360® created to help Nonprofits gain operational competency through applied Best Practices.

 Each OpX360® assessment was developed by and for nonprofit leaders and practitioners, their funders and recognized experts serving the specific area of operations; and overseen by a Principal Advisor from The Global Center for Nonprofit Excellence®.